jithinkumar900/attendance-bot/README.md

 # Attendance Bot 🤖

-A comprehensive Slack bot for tracking unplanned leave and managing extra work hours with full transparency and automated notifications.
+A comprehensive Slack bot for tracking intermediate logout and managing extra work hours with full transparency and automated notifications.

 ## ✨ Features